peterrrock2/binary-ensemble/README.md

 sorting the JSON file according to geographic markers is a pretty good way to go.

-Consider, for example [this](./example/CO_small.json) shapefile for the state of Colorado.
-This is a block-level shapefile containing ~140k nodes in no particular order.
-If we then use this shapefile to generate 100k example plans and store the result in an XBEN file, we end up with something like [this](./example/100k_CO_chain.jsonl.xben).
+Consider, for example [this](./example/CO_small.json) dual-graph file for the state of Colorado.
+This is a block-level dual-graph file containing ~140k nodes in no particular order.
+If we then use this dual-graph file to generate 100k example plans and store the result in an XBEN file, we end up with something like [this](./example/100k_CO_chain.jsonl.xben).